 BA (UIA-León), MA (Goldsmiths), PhD (Goldsmiths)

-The British Academy funded project “Institutional racism and the logics of the contemporary Mexican state” (2016-2018), with Dr Juan Carlos Martinez (CIESAS-Pacífico Sur, Mexico) is a research collaboration that aims to strengthen the study of racism within scholarship on pluralism and legal anthropology and to understand how racism operates in the construction of the state.
-The project includes exploring three case studies that will analyse how the state defines and offers differentiated access to resources (water), services (health and reproductive rights) and legal recognition (Afro-Mexicans).
+In terms of my research I am closing and developing various projects: “Becoming Black: gender, racism and representation in the Costa Chica, Mexico” (2016) interrogated how the official recognition of blackness in Mexico has reconfigured tensions between mixedness and defined ethno-racial identities of indigenous, mestizo (mixed race) and black populations.
+In February 2018, I closed the British Academy funded project “Institutional racism and the logics of the contemporary Mexican state” (2016-2018), with Dr Juan Carlos Martinez (CIESAS-Pacífico Sur, Mexico).
+This was a research collaboration that aimed to strengthen the study of racism within scholarship on pluralism and legal anthropology and to understand how racism operates in the construction of the state.
+The project included exploring two case studies that analysed how the state defines and offers differentiated access to resources (water) and services (health and reproductive rights).

-The £1m ESRC funded project “Latin American Antiracism in a ‘Post-Racial’ Age” (2017-2019), with Prof Peter Wade (University of Manchester), will investigate antiracist practices and ideologies in Bolivia, Brazil, Colombia and Mexico.
-The project will contribute to addressing problems of racism and racial inequality in the region and to shaping on-going debates there about how to conceptualise and label racism, anti-racism, discrimination and the idea of race.
+Currently I am half way of the £1m ESRC funded project “Latin American Antiracism in a ‘Post-Racial’ Age” (2017-2019), with Prof Peter Wade (University of Manchester), which investigates antiracist practices and ideologies in Brazil, Colombia, Ecuador and Mexico.
+The project contributes to addressing problems of racism and racial inequality in the region and to shaping on-going debates there about how to conceptualise and label racism, anti-racism, discrimination and the idea of race.

 Moreno Figueroa, MG and Saldivar, E. (2015) “We Are Not Racists, We Are Mexicans”: Privilege, Nationalism and Post-Race Ideology in Mexico.
 Critical Sociology. http://crs.sagepub.com/content/early/2015/06/09/0896920515591296.abstract